batuhan-yildiz/azure-databases/setup/create-onprem-environment-backup.md

 Add-ClusterDisk -InputObject $diskToAdd
 Write-Host "Cluster disk added: $($diskToAdd.Name)"
 # Click Storage → Disks to see all available disks.
 You should see your shared disk listed as Available Storage.

-<#
-Create a new Group for SQL
-- Right click on the Roles and select Create Empty Role
-- Right click on the recently created role and select properties.
-- Rename the role name to "SQL Workload01"
-- Expand Storage and select Disks.
-- Right click on the "Available Storage", which is for SQL data disk, Select "More Actions" and "Assign to Another Role".
-- Select "SQL Workload01" role, and click on OK.
-#>
 ```

 #### Install SQL Server